-This preprocessor function exposes the iris analysis package, and works with all (capitalized) statistics from the iris. analysis package that can be executed without additional arguments.
-See Statistical preprocessors for more details on supported statistics.
+This preprocessor function exposes the iris analysis package, and works with all (capitalized) statistics from the iris. analysis package that can be executed without additional arguments (e.g. percentiles are not supported because it requires additional keywords: percentile.).

 Note that ensemble\statistics will not return the single model and ensemble files, only the requested ensemble statistics results.